Dennis C. Flanagan, Ph.D.

 several updated versions of WEPP.
 He was named WEPP Project Leader in

 April 1999.
-His current work involves
+Current work

 - Dennis has conducted both